 One thing people worry about when considering veneers is that they’ll have to take special care of their teeth.
 They might worry about having to give up certain foods to avoid chipping veneers and needing to buy expensive, specialized toothpaste to brush their teeth.
 But this is simply not true.

 One potential danger to your veneers is that toothpaste can wear them away.
-In particular, we might worry that a toothpaste could scrape away the glossy finish that makes your veneers look natural and shiny.
+In particular, we might worry that toothpaste could scrape away the glossy finish that makes your veneers look natural and shiny.
 The gloss also protects against stains.

-So it makes sense that MyntSmile stresses that it’s a low-abrasive toothpaste.
+So it makes sense that the brand, MyntSmile stresses that it’s a low-abrasive toothpaste.
 Toothpaste abrasiveness is measured in what the American Dental Association (ADA) calls “relative dentin abrasiveness” or RDA.
 This measures how much dentin (the second layer of the tooth, and softer than enamel) gets removed by brushing with the toothpaste.
 The ADA requires that all toothpastes have an RDA of less than 200.
 However, it’s really best if you avoid toothpastes with an RDA of 80 or less.
 MyntSmile’s RDA is 52, which is pretty good, but it’s not that much better than other popular toothpastes that are available.

 To try to make it seem like MyntSmile is much better for your veneers than other toothpastes, they compare it with a commercial toothpaste in a clinical trial.
 Sure, the trial shows that MyntSmile does less damage to veneers.
 However, what it doesn’t report is that the toothpaste they choose has an RDA of 155!.
 That’s an RDA that’s bad for your veneers, and likely bad for your teeth, too.